MirandaVogel/MHFactory.github.io/README.md

             border-radius: 10px;
             box-shadow: 0 4px 8px rgba(0, 0, 0, 0.1);
             flex: 1 1 calc(33.333% - 1rem); /* Each card takes up about one-third of the row */
-            min-width: 250px; /* Minimum width for each card */
             max-width: 300px; /* Maximum width for each card */
             padding: 1rem;
             text-align: center;